opportus/object-mapper/README.md

 By design, this solution does not implement "helpers" for the instantiation of its services which is better handled directly the way you're already instantiating your own services, with a DIC system or whatever.

-The rational behind this design is:
+The rational behind this design is that:

 In any use case context, there is already a dedicated solution for handling properly instantiation of services, because this is not a problem that an *object mapper* is meant to solve...
-Such dedicated solutions handle properly instantiation of services, because those implement *Dependency Injection*, *Inversion Of Control*, *lazy loading* and so on.
-So that delegating the instantiation of its services to such solution, the *object mapper* becomes more simple, flexible, extensible, performant, and integrable...
+Such dedicated solutions handle properly instantiation of services because they implement *Dependency Injection*, *Inversion of Control*, *lazy loading*, and many other features.
+So that delegating the instantiation of its services to such solution, the *object mapper* becomes more simple, flexible, extensible, performant, and integrable into its use case context...

 This library contains 4 services.
 3 of them require a single dependency which is another lower level service among those 4: